sgravrock/jasmine.github.io/_faq/contrib/es5.md

 ---
-question: Why is Jasmine written in ES5?
+question: Why is Jasmine written in ES5 with a funny hand-rolled module system?
 Why not use Babel or TypeScript?
 ---

+Partly because Jasmine is much older than most of those technologies.
+Webpack was first released six years after development of Jasmine started.
+So was Babel's predecessor 6to5.
+Jasmine
+predates all of the standardized JavaScript module systems.
+Its development started six years before the first releases of Webpack and Babel's predecessor 6to5.

+TODO rewrite below here

 Jasmine needs to run on browsers that don't support newer JavaScript features.
 Currently that means that the compiled code can't rely on a variety of newer